- Removal of Legacy Dashboard System

 Removal of Legacy Dashboard System

-Statseeker’s’ legacy dashboarding system will be removed from all servers upgrading to our next major release.
+Statseeker’s’ legacy dashboarding system will be removed from all servers upgrading to v5.6.0.
 This change will:

 - Remove legacy dashboard component from an upgraded server